cyberark/conjur-authn-k8s-client/bin/test-workflow/QUICKSTART.md

 At the end of this quickstart, you will have:

-* Deployed Conjur OSS to a KinD cluster
+* Deployed Conjur Open Source to a KinD cluster
 * Prepared the cluster with Conjur Config Cluster Prep Helm chart
 * Prepared and enabled the Kubernetes authenticator in Conjur
 * Prepared PetStore app namespace with Conjur NameSpace Prep Helm chart